JaynardRaqueno/api/README.md

 ## API
 Description

 This JSON POST API endpoint enables clients to send structured data to a server for actions like creating new records or updating existing ones.
 Data is transmitted in JSON format within the request body, making it versatile and easy to work with.
 Upon processing, the server responds with an HTTP status code and a JSON response containing relevant information.
 It can be used for various purposes, including user registration, data updates, or triggering custom processes, with authentication measures in place for secure access.
-Proper documentation should be referenced for specific endpoint requirements and error handling guidelines.
+Proper documentation should be referenced for specific endpoint requirements and error-handling guidelines.